 Though you may not have to replace your shingles just yet, when you do you can choose a variety that is more resistant to algae.
 Some shingles use zinc or copper strips or copper granules, can prevent algae growth.
 Again, you should only consider this option when you have to replace your whole roof as it is easily more expensive than simply having your roof routinely washed.

-Why choose Nashville Clean
+Why Choose Nashville Clean Windows & Pressure Washing

 By now, we hope that you are much more informed in what, exactly, is causing your roof discoloration.
 You know that you most likely don’t need to replace your roof, but only need the right team with the right tools to effectively clean away algae and other pollutants.
 So, why should Nashville Clean be the team your trust with your home?

-Nashville Clean is a highly-experienced pressure washing team based in Nashville.
+Nashville Clean Windows & Pressure Washing is a highly-experienced pressure washing team based in Nashville.
 For years, we have been serving a growing range of happy customers.
 Just take a look at our reviews to see how we have saved customers thousands of dollars over the years.
-If you want to see the effectiveness of our methods, then you can visit the “Our Work” page.
+If you want to see the effectiveness of our methods, then you can visit the "Our Work" page.
 We give a clear and honest look at the before and after photos of many of the jobs we have taken on in the past.

 As a member of the Pressure Washing and Window Cleaning Resource Associations, we ensure we are using the latest technology and methods, while sticking to firm principles of customer service and trustworthiness.